 Lower thermal fuel and carbon prices.
 Lower growth of renewable capacity and close down of additional thermal capacity are expected in this scenario in comparison to other scenarios.

 - Overview of recent changes and uncertainty in commodity prices and hydrology

 - Estimation of renewable capacity development for each price area

-- Assessment of nuclear expansion and decommission in line with the recent statements
+- Assessment of nuclear power plant closures and additions in line with recent statements

-- Assessment of the longer-term capture rate for the Nordic wind power
+- Assessment of the longer-term capture rate for Nordic wind power

 - Updated plans for new interconnector capacity based on the current information

-- Assessment of scenarios for future demand development
+- Assessment of scenarios for future electricity demand development

 - Assessment of scenarios for future EUA development